aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05a-stream-with-spark.md

 ## Provision a Synapse Analytics workspace

+1. If you have not yet signed in, Open the Azure portal at [Azure portal](https://portal.azure.com?azure-portal=true), and sign in using the credentials associated with your Azure subscription.

+    > **Note**: Ensure you are working in the directory containing your own subscription - indicated at the top right under your user ID.
+If not, select the user icon and switch directory.

+2. In the Azure portal, on the **Home** page, use the **&#65291; Create a resource** icon to create a new resource.
+3. Search for *Azure Synapse Analytics*, and create a new **Azure Synapse Analytics** resource with the following settings:
+    - **Subscription**: *Your Azure subscription*
+        - **Resource group**: *Select existing resource group, like "synapse-rg-<inject key="DeploymentID" enableCopy="false"/>"*
+    - **Workspace name**: *Enter a unique workspace name, for example "synapse-ws-<inject key="DeploymentID" enableCopy="false"/>"*.
+    - **Region**: *Select resource group region*.
+    - **Select Data Lake Storage Gen 2**: From subscription
+        - **Account name**: *Create a new account with a unique name, for example "datalake<inject key="DeploymentID" enableCopy="false"/>"*.
+        - **File system name**: *Create a new file system with a unique name, for example "fs<inject key="DeploymentID" enableCopy="false"/>"*.

+4. When you've entered these details, select **Review + create**, and then select **Create** to create the workspace.
+5. Wait for the workspace to be created - this may take five minutes or so.
-1. Open the resource group **DP-900-Module-5**  that was precreated for you and notice that it contains your Synapse Analytics workspace, a Data Lake storage account and an Apache Spark pool.
+6. When deployment is complete, go to the resource group that was created and notice that it contains your Synapse Analytics workspace and a Data Lake storage account.

-2. Select your Synapse workspace, and in its  **Overview**  page, in  **Open Synapse Studio**  card, select  **Open**  to open Synapse Studio in a new browser tab.
+7. Select your Synapse workspace, and in its  **Overview**  page, in  **Open Synapse Studio**  card, select  **Open**  to open Synapse Studio in a new browser tab.
 Synapse Studio is a web-based interface that you can use to work with your Synapse Analytics workspace.

-3. On the left side of Synapse Studio, use the  **››**  icon to expand the menu - this reveals the different pages within Synapse Studio that you'll use to manage resources and perform data analytics tasks, as shown here:
+8. On the left side of Synapse Studio, use the  **››**  icon to expand the menu - this reveals the different pages within Synapse Studio that you'll use to manage resources and perform data analytics tasks, as shown here:

     ![Synapse Studio](images/synapse-studio1.png)

+ ## Create a Spark pool

+To use Spark to process streaming data, you need to add a Spark pool to your Azure Synapse workspace.

+1. In Synapse Studio, select the **Manage** page.
+2. Select the **Apache Spark pools** tab, and then use the **&#65291; New** icon to create a new Spark pool with the following settings:
+    - **Apache Spark pool name**: "sparkpool<inject key="DeploymentID" enableCopy="false"/>"
+    - **Node size family**: Memory Optimized
+    - **Node size**: Small (4 vCores / 32 GB)
+    - **Autoscale**: Enabled
+    - **Number of nodes** 3----3
+3. Review and create the Spark pool, and then wait for it to be deployed (which may take a few minutes).

 ## Explore stream processing